A Decade of Transformation

 MERCHANTS CORNER - NORTH END EDUCATION HUB OPENING FALL 2017

 An exciting, community-led development is taking shape in Winnipeg’s North End.
 The Merchants Hotel, known as “the Merch,” is being redeveloped into an innovative educational and student housing complex called Merchants Corner.
 The building is part of an emerging North End educational hub on Selkirk Avenue that includes the University of Winnipeg’s

 Department of Urban and Inner-City Studies, CEDA-Pathways to Education, University of Manitoba Inner City Campus, Urban Circle Training Centre, and the Aboriginal Education Directorate.
 In addition, Frontier College will offer literacy programs to pre-school children and their parents.

 Now Open - Downtown Commons apartment block - south of Buhler Centre

 On November 25, 2013, UWinnipeg announced construction of a new housing complex at one of the city’s most iconic locations, between Buhler Centre and the Winnipeg Art Gallery, across from The Bay.
 The mixed-use building accommodates both students and community residents.

 - 102 self-contained one, two, and three bedroom apartments

-- almost half (46 units) will have provincially prescribed rent ceilings to ensure affordability
+- almost half (46 units) have provincially prescribed rent ceilings to ensure affordability

-- the remaining 56 apartments will be offered at market price with 16 of those designed as premium units with dedicated parking
+- the remaining 56 apartments ARE offered at market price with 16 of those designed as premium units with dedicated parking

-- an attractive indoor/outdoor amenity area will appeal to family residents
+- an attractive indoor/outdoor area appeals to family residents